rustyeddy/rustyeddy.com/content/notes/about-distributed-systems-and-micro-services.md

 ---
-title: About MicroServices and Distributed Systems
+title: MicroServices and Distributed Systems Force Clarity
 date: 2018-02-11
 description: >
-  I am very much in favor of micro-service style architectures with builds service pipelines based on lean and efficient software components, rather than obese frameworks trying to be something they are not.
-Here is what I mean:
-draft: true
+  The process of building a distrubuted system forces one to identify, explicitly the procise protocol the two machines will communicate with.
+This present opportunity to carry this rigor of formality through out system design.
+category: rambling
 ---

 I am very much dedicated to building distributed, micro-service style systems.
 I prefer to piece solutions together based on lean, efficient, best of breed components.

+Besides, I work with _micro-controller_ type of devices regularly which forces me to build out distributed system by definition.

 ## More Complex?